VIEW THE 2020-2021 STUDENT HANDBOOK

-Parents and students, you can view the new Pantano High School Student Handbook here – PHS Student Handbook 2019-2020
+Parents and students, you can view the Pantano High School Student Handbook.
+Click here:

 A VERY SPECIAL MESSAGE TO THE GRADUATING PANTANO HIGH SCHOOL CLASS OF 2020 FROM JAY KING (CLUB NOUVEAU)